nerveinvader/godot-bci-prototype/README.md

 # godot-bci-prototype
 Godot Integration With BCI (Prototype WIP)

-# Brain-Commputer Interface Demo - Godot 4.x and Python
+# Brain-Computer Interface Demo - Godot 4.x and Python
 * Streamed real EEG alpha rhythm (PhysioNet) over async WebSocket to a Godot 3D scene, scaling 3D object (a Cube) in real time.
 * Stack: MNE-Python, Butterworth filter, asyncio, GDScript
 * 120 fps desktop preview; code + video demo (.gif)

 # How to Run:
 1. Run the python file (StreamerEEGtoGodot.py)
-2. When server is running, Play the Godot project (open godot-project in editor)
+2. When server is running, hit "Play" in the Godot editor (open godot-project in editor)
 3. Wait for the game to connect, and then see the changes in scale of the cube.

 # Demo: